andrej5elin/focused_beam/README.md

 [[1]](https://doi.org/10.1364/OE.565420) Petelin, A. & Muševič, I. , Focused beam propagation in cholesteric liquid crystals. *Opt.
 Express* **33**, 32955–32975.

+[2] Richards, B. & Wolf, E. Electromagnetic diffraction in optical systems, II.
+Structure of the image field in an aplanatic system. *Proceedings of the Royal Society of London.
+Series A. Mathematical and Physical Sciences* **253**, 358–37.

-[2] Petelin, A., Fokusirani snopi svetlobe, *Obzornik za matematiko in fiziko*
+[3] Petelin, A., Fokusirani snopi svetlobe, *Obzornik za matematiko in fiziko*.